 Using Sketch Libraries and primitives to build an even better system of buttons

-Identifying design primitives and a case for using them to build components which limit the amount of redundancy in your work
+Identifying design primitives and a case for building components which limit the amount of redundancy in your work

 In a previous article I share a process which uses Sketch Libraries to build the basic building blocks of a design system.
-Unless you’ve been living under a rock the last few months, Libraries will probably be on your radar, if not already a part of your workflow.
+Unless you’ve been living under a rock, Libraries will most likely be on your radar, if not already a part of your workflow.

-By abstracting reoccurring properties which make up our designs, we can create reusable systems of styles and components which reduce design debt and improve the speed, efficiency and consistency in our work.
+By abstracting reoccurring properties which make up our designs, we can create reusable systems of styles and components, storing them in Libraries.
+This reduces design debt and improve the speed, efficiency and consistency in our work.

 Design thinking in Primitives